Assistant Professor, Food, Nutrition and Health

 University of British Columbia, BSc, Dietetics

-- To improve diagnostic methods and investigate new biomarkers for anemia and iron deficiency for individual- and population-level assessment
+- To improve diagnostic methods and evaluate novel biomarkers for anemia and iron deficiency for individual- and population-level assessment.

-Karakochuk CD, Hess SY, Moorthy D, Namaste S, Parker ME, Rappaport AI, Wegmuller R, Dary O. Measurement and interpretation of haemoglobin concentration in clinical and field settings: a review of current methods.
-Commissioned consultation review paper for the World Health Organization for the Annals of the New York Academy of the Sciences 2018. doi: 10.1111/nyas.14003 (In press).
+Karakochuk CD*, Hess SY, Moorthy D, Namaste S, Parker ME, Rappaport AI, Wegmuller R, Dary O. Measurement and interpretation of haemoglobin concentration in clinical and field settings: a narrative review.
+Commissioned consultation paper for the World Health Organization.
+Annals of the New York Academy of the Sciences 2019; 1450(1):126-46.
+DOI: 10.1111/nyas.14003.

 Samson KLI, McCartney H, Vercauteren SM, Wu J, Karakochuk CD*.
 Prevalence of vitamin D deficiency varies widely by season in Canadian children and adolescents with sickle cell disease.
 Journal of Clinical Medicine 2018; 7(2): E14.